 April 17th marks International Malbec Day, which commemorates the day in 1853 when the Argentinian president re-transformed Argentina’s wine industry by introducing new vines, amongst them Malbec.
-Malbec now flies the wine flag for Argentina worldwide, however it has its roots in AOC Cahors, France.
+Malbec now flies the wine flag for Argentina worldwide, however, it has its roots in AOC Cahors, France.
 But what are the best wineries in Cahors?
 Read on and we'll tell you!

 Cahors, the capital of the Lot region, is the birthplace of Malbec wines from all over the world.
 In Cahors, Malbec is often called Auxerrois or Cot Noir and more famously known by its medieval nickname of ‘Black Wine’ due to its deep, dark colour.
 During the Middle Ages, the ‘Black Wine’ was drunk all over Europe by kings, emperors and Popes.

-Here is Winerist’s guide to the best wineries to visit in Cahors for authentic Malbec:
+Here is Winerist’s selection of the best wineries to visit in Cahors for authentic Malbec:

 Situated at the heart of the most prestigious of the Cahors vineyards, Clos Triguedina is a place of magical fertility where Jean-Luc Baldès, the 7th generation of Baldès winemakers, seeks to let his “terroir” express its true secrets.
 Recognised all over the world as a master of the Malbec grape, Jean-Luc Baldès is able to use his talents to exploit unique vines nestling in the twists and turns of the Lot valley.
-Experimenting with micro-terroir-vinification like in Burgundy region they produce New Black Wine according to original historic recipe.
+Experimenting with micro-terroir-vinification like in Burgundy region they produce New Black Wine according to the original historic recipe.
 Innovation is at the core of this audacious range of wines: the exceptional New Black Wine, born out of heating the grapes, the incomparable Prince Probus, the three new Premier Crus which represent a huge leap forward in the classification of Cahors wines, the sweet white which is harvested so late in the year and Bul’s, the first ever sparkling Malbec.